Class Sql

 Constructor which reads initial SQL text from a resource.The SQL must be written in a separate file within a java source package (usually the package where the class which uses the SQL belongs to).
 We have to specify a class within that package as parameter.
 This may be any class, but usually it will be the class which uses the SQL.
 The file names extension must be

-parameter contains only the plain file name without extension and without path.- Parameters:
+sql(lower case).
+ThesqlResourceparameter contains only the plain file name without extension and without path.- Parameters:

-- name of resource file within the package- Throws:
+packageClass- class in the same package as the resource filesqlResource- name of resource file within the package- Throws:

-- I/O problem
+IOException- I/O problem

 -